-Bobcat In A Box is an automated program (or a “bot”) that sends you lots of little packages, bought from eBay and other sites across the internet with free shipping.
+Bobcat In A Box is an automated program (or a “bot”) that sends you lots of little packages, bought from Amazon, AliExpress, Etsy and other sites across the internet with free shipping.
+Most cost just $1-$4.
 You can give the bot instructions as to what sort of packages you want, for example to only buy beads or postcards or anime items, or you can have it buy completely random packages and let the bot surprise you!

 How do I cancel?